Routine health checks at the vet

 Throughout your dog’s lifetime, it’s likely they’ll encounter various health conditions and injuries.
 It’s important that your dog has the correct care to prevent and treat these conditions and ensure they’re healthy and happy.

 Vaccination is an important part of a complete dog health care programme.
-It helps prevent and control the spread of infectious disease that could prove potentially fatal to your guide dog.
-The vaccines we use contain a weakened form of the organism that the dog needs protecting against.
-It works by stimulating the dog’s immune system to produce its own defence against the infection.
+It helps prevent and control the spread of infectious disease that could prove potentially fatal to your dog.
+Vaccines contain a weakened form of the organism that your dog needs protecting against.
+It works by stimulating your dog’s immune system to produce its own defence against the infection.